 - for a SMS-MT.
-Dependent on national requirements, delivery shall occur either when the 3G MSC receives the SMS from the SMSC, or when the 3G MSC receives notification that the target MS(or from the Non-Local ID party), successfully received the SMS.
+Dependent on national requirements, delivery shall occur either when the 3G MSC receives the SMS from the SMSC of the target or of the party of the Non Local ID target, or when the 3G MSC receives notification that the target MS or the party MS of the Non-Local ID target, successfully received the SMS.

+NOTE: In case of Non-Local ID targeting, the LI function generates and sends a message with the SMS of a Non-Local ID via Delivery Function 2 to the LEMF, by looking at the target ID into of the header of the SMS sent or received by the party of the target.